 Professional Courtesy is given to full-time school-based employees who request for their children to attend a program in the school where they work full-time.
 Professional Courtesy is given to non-Pinellas County resident full-time school-based employees who request for their children to attend a program in the school where they work full-time.
+Non-Pinellas County residents must complete and submit a Special Attendance Permit to receive professional courtesy priority.
 Transportation is not provided for professional courtesy priorities unless the family resides in the geographic application area.